m-abdelwahab/build-smarter-chatbots-workshop/README.md

 - [Mistral AI provider documentation](https://sdk.vercel.ai/providers/ai-sdk-providers/mistral)

 >[!TIP]
->Hint: The `streamText()` function accepts a `messages` parameter that should contain an array of messages sent by the user.
+>The `streamText()` function accepts a `messages` parameter that should contain an  array of messages sent by the user.

 You can test that the chatbot is working by starting the development server (`npm run dev`) and submitting a message.
 You should see a response from the chatbot.